jd-santos/cookdown/README.md

 ## Handling Images

-The script extracts and decodes base64-encoded images from the .crumb files.
+The script extracts and decodes images from the recipe files.
 For truncated base64 strings (as might appear in conversation contexts), the script will skip these images with a warning message.

 ## Customization